 If you took the old SAT (prior to March 2016), you can convert your scores using the conversion tool: https://collegereadiness.collegeboard.org/sat/scores/understanding-scores/sat-score-converter

 The Jack Kent Cooke Foundation reviews each application individually with assistance from a panel of education experts.
 Among the criteria used in the selection process are:

-○college entrance exam scores (SAT and/or ACT) in the top 15% nationally: SAT combined critical reading and math score of 1200 or above or ACT composite score of 26 or above
+○ high college entrance exam scores: SAT Total Score of 1200 or above or ACT Composite score of 26 or above

 What the Scholarship Covers